So-Called Dollars

 Designed and struck by Nicholas Veeder, Pittsburgh, PA, as model for co-metallic coins and medals in effort to show practicality of using both gold and silver in one piece.
 Veeder had published booklet in 1885 titled "Co-metallism: A Plan for Combining Gold and Silver in Coinage, for Uniting and Blending their Values in Paper Money and for Establishing a Composite Single Standard Dollar of Account."

 Reactions at time, both to idea and pattern, were generally unfavorable; some labeled plan "a version of the Goloid dream."
-Dies are said to have broken on third impression.
+Dies, engraved by Herren Bros. & Co., are said to have broken on third impression.

 Photos courtesy of Dave Hayes